Suraj-Khedkar/FastKart-Ecommerce/README.md

 # FastKart-Ecommerce
-FastKart is an Ecommerce website developed to order products within a second
+FastKart is an Ecommerce website developed to make ordering products faster

+## Features
+- **Shop without the need to login** -> just add to cart and checkout with you name and email (fastkart saves you cart in you browser cookies itself)
+- **Payment made secured** -> fastkart uses faster and secure *Paypal Payment Gateway* (payments using credit and debit card are also accepted)
+- **Login in to fastkart** -> signup to fastkart to save your cart contents to our database

 ## Live
 https://fastkart-ecommerce.herokuapp.com/